planariangames/mettlecore/METTLE_Core_SRD_Guidance.md

 effects, be confiscated by "top men," etc. There are other games and settings made for those who regularly traffic with such forces.

+---

 ## Characters

 An expected feature of this genre is the characters are always changing or evolving.
-Players may want to change their character's Attributes, Tags, Contacts, Gear, etc. After the first game, you should even recommend this so they can make a character who works for them.
+Players may want to change their character's Attributes, Backstory, etc. After the first game, you should even recommend this so they can make a character who works for them.
 In later games, ask for some justification but be lenient.
 No one should feel trapped by choices they made before becoming familiar with the rules,